Who We Serve

 Independent Filmmakers

-Bonfire Legal helps independent filmmakers protect their creative work, secure clean chain-of-title, and navigate financing and distribution with confidence.
-From early development through release, legal structure plays a critical role in whether a film reaches its audience.
-We provide practical, production-aware legal guidance so filmmakers can focus on storytelling while knowing their rights, agreements, and ownership are protected.
+Bonfire Legal helps independent filmmakers protect their creative work, maintain clean chain-of-title, and navigate financing and distribution with confidence.
+From early development through distribution, the legal structure of a project often determines whether a film can secure financing, attach talent, or reach distribution.
+We provide practical, production-focused legal counsel so filmmakers can focus on storytelling while knowing their rights, agreements, and ownership are properly structured.

 The Bonfire Legal Approach